TiagoNora/ballerina-project/README.md

 # Prerequisites

-1. Docker
+1. Podman
-- Install docker windows in your machine
+- Install podman in your machine, follow this [link](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md)
 - Create the container with the mysql image
 - Create a user with all the permissions